43 Wedding Prelude Songs to Kickstart Your Ceremony

 "The Theme from 'The Search for Everything'" by John Mayer

-The instrumental theme from Mayer’s 2017 album, “The Search for Everything,” doesn’t include any words, just 1 minute and 53 seconds of musical perfection.
-It’s rumored that he wrote this song while camping in Joshua Tree National Park, and we can definitely envision it being played at an outdoor bohemian-style wedding.
+The instrumental theme from Mayer’s 2017 album, "The Search for Everything," doesn’t include any words, just 1 minute and 53 seconds of musical perfection.
+We can definitely envision it being played at an outdoor bohemian-style wedding.

 "Real Love" by The Beatles